-- 1. All patients with Shwachman-Diamond syndrome, Diamond Blackfan anemia, congenital sideroblastic anemia, and congenital amegakaryocytic thrombocytopenia who have had genetic testing and, lack a genetic mutation. - 2.
+- 1. All patients with Shwachman-Diamond syndrome, Diamond Blackfan anemia, congenital sideroblastic anemia, or congenital amegakaryocytic thrombocytopenia who have had genetic testing and a genetic mutation responsible for their disease was not identified. - 2.
 All patients with an undefined BMFD: a patient with a BMFD for whom a genetic mutation responsible for their bone marrow failure phenotype has not been identified, excluding PNH. - 3.
 All patients with a BMFD and a known genetic mutation that is not listed above - 4.
 All patients with GATA2 mutation with associated marrow failure - 5.
 All patients with SAMD9 or SAMD9L disorders - 6.
 There may be circumstances where a treating physician will consider a transplant for a patient with a BMFD who does not meet all the criteria listed under "indications for HCT".
 In these situations, treating physicians may submit their patient to the BMT CTN 1904 ERC for review in order to determine if the patient is eligible for this clinical trial based on additional clinical or laboratory information. - 7.
 Many patients with BMFD can have bone marrow evaluations that raise concern for possible MDS including but not limited to dysplastic bone marrow evaluations or cytogenetic abnormalities.
-However, in patients BMFD these findings are not necessarily diagnostic or consistent with MDS.
+However, in patients with BMFD these findings are not necessarily diagnostic or consistent with MDS.
 Therefore, given the complexities of diagnosing MDS in patients with BMFD, all patients with bone marrow evaluations concerning for possible MDS should be submitted to the ERC for review to confirm or exclude MDS.
 This is particularly important as we do not want to exclude potentially eligible patients due to an incorrect diagnosis of MDS.

-The protocol ERC will consist of a minimum of 3 members of the BMT CTN protocol 1904 team including one of the protocol chairs as well as one hematologist.
-All potential patients will be identified by their local transplant physician who will determine if the patient meets the eligibility criteria based on the patient's disease and donor.
-The local physician will meet with the patient/guardian in order to present the study to the patient/guardian and have the patient/guardian sign the consent for BMT CTN 1904.
+The protocol ERC will consist of a minimum of 3 members of the BMT CTN protocol 1904 team.
+All potential patients will be identified by their local transplant physician who will determine if the patient meets the eligibility criteria for BMT CTN 1904.